Myths express what happened in the past and what will happen in the future, told in the present. They bridge time between the past and today.

 Myth as a Form of Psychology – Freud and Jung

-Carl Jung argues that religion preserves myth and myth sustains religion.
-For example, Christianity has failed because the myths have not been made relevant to the modern world through symbolic reinterpretation.
-As a result, Christian myths have been pitted against science, making belief in Christian doctrine problematical for most people.
-For instance, the literal reading of the Gospels render them incompatible with history, although if read symbolically, Christ serves as a model and mythical hero.
+Carl Jung argues that religion preserves myth, and myth sustains religion.
+For example, Christianity has failed because myths have not been made relevant to the modern world through symbolic reinterpretation.
+As a result, Christian myths have been pitted against science, making belief in Christian doctrine problematic for most people.
+For instance, the literal reading of the Gospels renders them incompatible with history, although if read symbolically, Christ serves as a model and mythical hero.

 There are two main criticisms against the use of interpreting archetypal images in myths.
-The first is that archetypal symbols are static, that is, they represent the personality, not the behaviors that myths narrate.
+The first is that archetypal symbols are static; that is, they represent the personality, not the behaviors that myths narrate.
 Secondly, Jung related myth to the individual, ignoring that myth is a social phenomenon that addresses social structures and functions.
-One myth may have more than one archetype, however, more than one myth is necessary to identify with on an individual level.
-For Jung, myth served as a way to link people to their unconsciousness, though over time an individual’s myths change in a response to changing circumstances in society.
-When individuals’ dreams are studied, personal mythology emerges and it allows people to know themselves in a world of disorder.
+One myth may have more than one archetype; however, more than one myth is necessary to identify with on an individual level.
+For Jung, myth served as a way to link people to their unconsciousness, though over time, an individual’s myths change in response to changing circumstances in society.
+When individuals’ dreams are studied, personal mythology emerges, and it allows people to know themselves in a world of disorder.

 Adolf Bastian – A German Ethnologist.